2021 Las Vegas Raiders season: Nassib comes out

 In the offseason, defensive end Carl Nassib became the first active player to come out as gay.
 After playing in the Raiders’ week 1 game, he became the first openly gay player in NFL history to play in a game during the regular season.

 Player controversies

 The Raiders wound up releasing both of their first-round draft picks from the prior season due to notable off-field incidents.
-Wide receiver Henry Ruggs was involved in a fatal car crash that killed another driver and her dog, caused by driving under the influence.
-He was released by the team on November 2 after being booked into the Clark County Detention Center.
+On November 2, wide receiver Henry Ruggs was involved in a fatal car crash that killed another driver and her dog, caused by driving under the influence.
+He was released by the team later that day after being booked into the Clark County Detention Center.
 Less than a week later on November 8, cornerback Damon Arnette was also released after the discovery of a video showing him brandishing firearms and making death threats.

 On January 3, cornerback Nate Hobbs was arrested in Las Vegas for driving under the influence hours after a Week 17 win against the Indianapolis Colts.